BUYERS GUIDE - 4X4 CAMPERVANS

 Trakkadu All Terrain managed our soft-roader test circuit without grounding anything, but baulked at the more difficult rock climb the ORP model handled.

 Gearing was fine for the vehicle’s off-road capability.

-The test vehicles were finished with VW’s $2600 metallic paint option that look great at caravan and camping shows, but is just going to get scratched in the bush.
+The test vehicles were finished with VW’s $2600 metallic paint option that look great at caravan and camping shows, but was just going to get scratched in the bush.

-The All-Terrain model is understandably Trakka’s best-selling Trakkadu version.
-It has an auto box, cruise control and sufficient ground clearance and under-body protection for modest off-road and firm-beach driving.
+The All-Terrain model has been, understandably, Trakka’s best-selling Trakkadu version.
+It had an auto box, cruise control and sufficient ground clearance and under-body protection for modest off-road and firm-beach driving.

-The camper conversion doesn’t detract much from the Transporter’s versatility and the four-seat interior and modest exterior dimensions make it a campervan that can be used for the daily drive.
+The camper conversion didn’t detract much from the Transporter’s versatility and the four-seat interior and modest exterior dimensions made it a campervan that could be used for the daily drive.